latentflip/bows/README.md

 * Can be safely used in production, as logs will be disabled for your users, but can be enabled by you with a local storage flag.
 * Greppable logs by setting `localStorage.debug = /Foo/` to only display logs for modules matching the regex to help you focus in development.

+# Browser Support

+* Works in all reasonable browsers
+* Supports colors in chrome, opera, firefox >= 31.0

 ## Usage
 - Works great in browserify and the browser.